Aditya2z/blog-app/README.md

 Open your browser and navigate to http://localhost:3000.

 ### Acknowledgements
-Special thanks to the open-source community and the developers of the libraries and tools used in this project.
+Special thanks to the open-source community and the developers of the libraries and tools and api used in this project.

 Happy blogging! 🚀